LemesoftNostalgic/sprint-o-matic/README.md

 For the advanced users, there are more detailed options in the form of command-line options.

-These are basically the same options you get from the home screen, with a bit more details:
+These are the options you can activate from the home screen, with a bit more detail:

 **--infiniteOulu** Whether to use the automatic Oulu-style map generator